 - Job security doesn’t exist.
 Create multiple income streams.

-- Do something for yourself today that your future self will thank you for.
+- Do something for yourself today that your future self will thank you.

 - There’s no such thing as a problem that doesn’t come with a gift.

 - We’ve all had challenges to face.
-Most people just don’t talk about it.
+But most people don’t talk about it.